2.b) Gravity as a state of physical matter

 Classical Physics did not connect aether with the radial symmetry of the reticular structure of matter that supports gravity field or first state of physical matter –if we do not count the hypothetical total symmetry of matter–.
 The disciple of Descartes, Christian Huygens, described aether as subtle balls of air in contact in order to be able to transmit light.
 Augustin Fresnel concluded that light waves were transverse waves when he was studying the polarization of Iceland spar, or calcite.

-As for partially relating global aether with classic aether, we have to point out that the idea of an aether differing from the classic concept it is not exclusively of Global Physics.
+As for partially relating global aether with classical aether, we have to point out that the idea of an aether differing from the classical concept it is not exclusively of Global Physics.
 The already demonstrated Quantum Mechanics theory also uses the term quantum foam or quantum vacuum to recognize that the classical vacuum is not empty, and avoids mentioning the word aether with different characteristics.
 In addition, well-known String Theory proposes something like an aether of little vibrating strings and different states of physical matter, including numerous additional dimensions.

 Once we have related the most intuitive characteristics of the state of the physical matter with radial or gravitational symmetry, we can go on to add other characteristics, less intuitive and with less probability of being correct.
 In any case, if during the line of argument we come to any contradictions we can always renormalize the proposed characteristics –as long as the efficiency of the model, concerning its capability of explaining the observed phenomena, increases and providing the model as a whole is still coherent.